Accessibility Statement

 This video helps introduce autism for younger audiences

-Having an assessment will identify what strengths and weaknesses they may have and how those can be supported at home and school and address any concerns.
-Most importantly, it can help your child understand their differences and navigate the world around them.
+Most importantly, it can help someone understand their differences and navigate the world around them.
 An Autism diagnosis will also help young people access to resources in the local area to support them in learning and socialising.

 Girls and Autism